pius706975/golang-boilerplate-with-gin/README.md

 ## API Documentation

 API documentation is generated using Swagger.
-You can access the documentation by running the server and visiting `/docs` in your browser.
+You can access the documentation by running the server and visiting `<your base url>/docs/index.html` in your browser.

 ### Generating Swagger Docs